opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 Installing the Toonz Farm on Windows
 ------------------------------------
 To install the Toonz Farm, you have to install the Farm Controller component on the controller node, and the Farm Server component on the server (rendering) nodes.

-These components can be installed during the Toonz installation, or later on by running again the Toonz installer, when you are prompted to choose the installation components.

 .. note:: If you want to use a computer both as controller and as server (rendering) node, you have to install both the components.